dask-contrib/dask-sql/docs/source/sql.rst

 Not all operations and aggregations are implemented already.

+..
+    TODO - Incorrectly formatted
 .. note::

     Whenever you find a not already implemented operation, keyword or functionality, please raise an issue at our `issue tracker <https://github.com/dask-contrib/dask-sql/issues>`_ with your use-case.

 Dask/pandas and SQL treat null-values (or nan) differently on sorting, grouping and joining.
-``dask-sql`` tries to follow the SQL standard as much as possible, so results might be different to what you expect from Dask/pandas.
+``dask-sql`` tries to follow the SQL standard as much as possible, so results might be different to what you expect from Dask/Pandas.

 Apart from those functional limitations, there is a operation which need special care: ``ORDER BY```.
 Normally, ``dask-sql`` calls create a ``dask`` data frame, which gets only computed when you call the ``.compute()`` member.
 Due to internal constraints, this is currently not the case for ``ORDER BY``.
 Including this operation will trigger a calculation of the full data frame already when calling ``Context.sql()``.

+..
+    TODO - Incorrectly formatted
 .. warning::

     There is a subtle but important difference between adding ``LIMIT 10`` to your SQL query and calling ``sql(...).head(10)``.